eagle9/palgo/permutations/README.md

-15. Permutations
+46. Permutations
-Description
+Medium

-Given a list of numbers, return all possible permutations.
+Given a collection of distinct integers, return all possible permutations.

-You can assume that there is no duplicate numbers in the list.
+Example:

-Example
+Input: [1,2,3]
-For nums = [1,2,3], the permutations are:
+Output:
 [
   [1,2,3],
   [1,3,2],